-A veteran offered this wisdom to others; reflecting on the tendency to see a veteran who lost limbs as a 'truer soldier', or even more, a veteran who didn't return.
+A veteran Latisha* offered this wisdom; that there is the tendency to see a veteran who lost limbs as a 'truer soldier', or worse, a veteran who didn't return.

-When we trust our own path as strong enough, full to the brim with lessons, growth and healing, we embrace it as a guide for our self, for connecting with life and others.
+When we trust our own path as worthwhile, full to the brim with lessons, growth and healing, we embrace it as a guide for ourselves, and with others.

-With gratitude for the woman who drew this so explicitly on the door!
+Thank you to the woman who drew this so explicitly on the door!
 This one really does need to be as clear as a doormat – All of you is accepted and welcome here!

 To welcome myself home, I need to take myself aside and gently let myself know, with knowing, kind eyes, that all of me is welcome here.

-If this feels difficult, begin to notice what parts are not included in your welcome.
+When this feels difficult, begin to notice what parts are not included in your welcome.

 Know that whoever is left on the doorstep, is still on the porch.
-Usually, they are easier to deal with if we let them inside and offer them our hospitality.
+Usually, they are easier to deal with if we let them inside and offer them our hospitality!